20 Netflix Hacks You Aren't Using (But Should Be)

 Watch Netflix at off-peak hours for better video quality

-Another way to improve your video quality is streaming during off-peak hours (like early in the morning, late at night, etc.), according to a Digital Trends report.
+Another way to improve your video quality is streaming during less busy hours (like early in the morning, late at night, etc.), according to a Digital Trends report.
 During the study, they found video quality and speed improved significantly during hours when fewer people were logged in and watching.
 Finally, a legit excuse to quit your job and watch some high-quality Kimmy Schmidt all afternoon.